KubaP/glsl-lsp/docs/Specification.md

     mat2 m;
 };

-// Initializes the struct
+// Initializes the struct:
 Data d = Data(5, 1.0, mat2(0.0));

-// Invalid
+// Invalid:
 Data d = Data(5, 1.0);
 ```
 The order of the arguments corresponds to the order the struct members are declared in.
 The number of arguments must match the number of members of the struct.